akka/akka/akka-docs/src/main/paradox/cluster-usage.md

 ## When and where to use Akka Cluster

-An architectural choice you have to make is if you are going to use a microservices architecture or a traditional distributed application, also known as a distributed monolith.
-This choice will influence how you should use Akka Cluster
+An architectural choice you have to make is if you are going to use a microservices architecture or a traditional distributed application.
+This choice will influence how you should use Akka Cluster.

 ### Microservices